Trying to decide between Epcot or Hollywood Studios? We can help!

-It’s usually one of Epcot’s hardest-to-get reservations.
-Le Cellier is designed to mimic a Canadian chateau cellar.
+Le Cellier is designed to mimic a Canadian chateau cellar, with a very cozy and comfortable atmosphere.
 The steaks are some of Disney’s best and the restaurant’s sides (lobster mac & cheese or loaded mashed potatoes!) are amazing.

 Via Napoli (10/10)

 Via Napoli is an Italian restaurant located in the Italy Pavilion that serves the best pizza at Disney World.
-There’s really no comparison between Via Napoli and any other Disney pizza.
+There’s really no comparison between Via Napoli and any other Disney pizzeria.
 The ingredients are high quality from the dough to the meats and veggies.
-We’ve been to Via Napoli a million times and we’re never disappointed.
+We’ve been to Via Napoli countless times and we’re never disappointed.
 If you like good pizza, you don’t want to miss this authentic Italian version.